vrettasm/VGPA/README.md

 ### Note

-Some of the optimizations in the are adopted (translated) from NETLAB with the following message:
+Some of the optimizations in are adopted (translated) from NETLAB with the following message:

     NOTE: This code is adopted from NETLAB (a free MATLAB library)